Matthias-VE/Java_developper_test/README.md

 Using the Eclipse EventBroker, we can emit this data from one view to another.
 I used dependency injection to achieve this.
 The EventBroker is injected into the emitter part and a handler method is injected into the receiving part.
 The data is parsed and pretty printed with a simple custom helper method.
-I chose not to use a JSON parsing library, keeping the applciation minimal.
+I chose not to use a JSON parsing library, keeping the application minimal.
 This results in Json string being the format of the data however.